gifthove/cardnumbertestdemo/README.md

 # cardnumbertestdemo

 This project contains a JavaScript service class and its test to demonstrate using nockjs in unit tests.
+This can work as a template to get started.

 ## Get Started